jollygoodcode/datetime_picker_input/README.md

   }
 ```

-[Bootstrap 3 Datepicker](https://github.com/Eonasdan/bootstrap-datetimepicker/blob/master/src/js/bootstrap-datetimepicker.js#L291) provides the option to initialize a datetime picker through the use of `data` attributes on the `input` field.
+[Bootstrap 3 Datepicker](https://github.com/Eonasdan/bootstrap-datetimepicker/blob/master/src/js/bootstrap-datetimepicker.js#L291) is able to initialize a datetime picker through the use of `data` attributes on the `input` field.

-To do that, modify any of the options specified in [Bootstrap 3 Datepicker's Doc](http://eonasdan.github.io/bootstrap-datetimepicker/Options/) by adding a prefix of `date` and underscoring the resulting option.
+To do that, modify any of the options specified in [Bootstrap 3 Datepicker's Doc](http://eonasdan.github.io/bootstrap-datetimepicker/Options/) by adding a prefix of `date` and underscoring the resulting option name.

 For example: